lacymorrow/crossover/readme.md

 CI builds do not seem to work correctly for Mac.
 Try using a real Mac to build.

+**Test closing via the traffic lights on Mac**

+Calling `process.exit()` before the app is done "quitting" will cause the app to crash on Mac.

 ```
 i386 architecture deprecated in MacOS
 ```